kupl/Graphick/README.md

+# Graphick

 This is the artifact of our OOPLSA'20 paper "Learning Graph-based Heuristics for Pointer Analysis without Handcrafting Application-Specific Features".
+It aims to reproduce the Table 1,2,3,4, and 5.

 We implemented Graphick on top Doop.
 Specifically, We used Graphick to generate context sensitivity heuristic on the artifact of Scaler which is a baseline graph-based context-sensitivity heuristic developed on Doop (Ctx_Sensitivity folder).
 We also used Graphick to generate heap abstraction heuristic on the artifact of Mahjong which is a baseline heap abstraction heuristic (Heap_Abstraction folder).